The roads we travel & why it might be losing its appeal explores some trends in 4×4 owners attitudes when out and about. Is this the new norm?

 It’s been awhile since I have written for the “Stories from the Field” blog, there are a number of reasons for this which I won’t go into now.
 In the meantime, I will write about observations I have made of late, not about photography but about road travel in general.

 Over the last few months, I have been going back to my grass roots theory and belief that heading bush and exploring the natural world is good for the soul.
 For those that know me, or have explored my website, maybe have followed my blog or just listened to stories I recount.
 You would be aware that I have travelled extensively and experienced many things in my life.
 I’m at home in the bush, sometimes in a solitary fashion other times in a group setting.
-Either way, I have been around the block a few time and not just sat at home watching television.
+Either way, I have been around the block a few times and haven’t just sat at home watching television.

 Let me explain a little further.